Bubobubobubobubo/sardine/docs/sardinopedia.md

 # This is a fast Sardine function
 @swim
 def fast(d=1/16):
-    S('bd, hh, sn, hh').out(i.i, div=4, speed=1)
+    S('bd, hh, sn, hh').out(i.i, div=4, rate=1)
     a(fast, d=1/16)
 ```
 The two functions above yield a similar musical result.
 However, the fast version goes further by making use of all the parameters `.out()` can take.
-As you can see, there is a `speed` argument determining how fast we should iterate over the values of our pattern.
+As you can see, there is a `rate` argument determining how fast we should iterate over the values of our pattern.
 Try altering it to see what is going on!

-By default, `speed=1` means that we will move forward to the next index of our patterns for every division (`1`).
-Changing speed to `2` (`speed=2`) means that we will move forward to the next index of the pattern twice as slow, because it will take 2 divisions to do so.
-You can also move in a pattern twice as fast (`speed=0.5`), etc...
+By default, `rate=1` means that we will move forward to the next index of our patterns for every division (`1`).
+Changing rate to `2` (`rate=2`) means that we will move forward to the next index of the pattern twice as slow, because it will take 2 divisions to do so.
+You can also move in a pattern twice as fast (`rate=0.5`), etc...

-It is not currently possible to have one speed for each and every value in the pattern.
-The speed is globally applied to each and every parameter.
+It is not currently possible to have one rate for each and every value in the pattern.
+The rate is globally applied to each and every parameter.
 However, clever use of the pattern notation will allow you to give a duration to each and every event :)

 ## Senders